amr124003/Backend/README.md

    - [.NET 8 SDK](https://dotnet.microsoft.com/download)
    - SQL Server (local or remote)
    - Stripe account (for payment integration)
+   -SMTP provider (for email/OTP)

 2. **Configuration**
-   - Update `appsettings.json` with your database connection string, JWT settings, and Stripe secret key.
+   - Update `appsettings.json` with your database connection string, JWT settings, Stripe secret key, and SMTP settings.

 3. **Database**
    - Ensure the `Your Project DB` database exists and is accessible.